Dieter Roth: Multiples

-Other pieces used toy motorbikes, brown sugar, jigsaw puzzles and spices.
+Other pieces used toy motorbikes, brown sugar, jigsaw puzzles, and spices.

 1970s

 Staple Cheese (A Race)

 For his first exhibition in US, at the Eugenia Butler Gallery of Los Angeles (1970), he exhibited a series of 37 suitcases filled with cheese on the floor, below pictures made with cheese on the wall.
 Called Staple Cheese (A Race), a pun on Steeple Chase, the suitcases were to be opened one a day, whilst the wall pictures included a horizontal line tracking the vertical movement of the cheeses as they slid toward it.
-However, within a few days the over-powering smell, maggots and flies combined to make it impossible to enter the room.
+However, within a few days the overpowering smell, maggots and flies combined to make it impossible to enter the room.
 The suitcases were later stored in a container designed by Roth for a number of years until Butler's husband threw the whole exhibition away in the desert.

 Roth's work became increasingly varied throughout the 1970s.
-He exhibited manufacturing instructions - the Order Form Exhibitions - for the first show, any buyer could take the directions to a printer of their choice, and create their own print or multiple; second time around, the instructions had to be taken to a baker to create the collector's own baked goods.
+He exhibited manufacturing instructions—the Order Form Exhibitions—for the first show, any buyer could take the directions to a printer of their choice, and create their own print or multiple; second time around, the instructions had to be taken to a baker to create the collector's own baked goods.
 The same attitude applied to collectors; his most important collector, the German dentist Hanns Sohm, made his own Literature Sausages to Roth's instructions, including Georg Wilhelm Friedrich Hegel’s Work in 20 Volumes.
 He published the magazine Zeitschrift für Alles (Review for Everything) 1975–1987, promised to publish anything that anyone sent to Roth, the only editorial constraint being the limit of 4 (later 5) pages.
 By the time Roth announced its demise, the journal had grown to 1396 pages long.
-The mid seventies also saw a comprehensive attempt to republish all of Roth's bookworks.
+The mid-seventies also saw a comprehensive attempt to republish all of Roth's bookworks.
 Instigated by Hansjörg Mayer, a publisher Roth had met in 1963, the Gesammelte Werke (Collected Works) would run to 26 volumes, many of which are still easily available across Europe and America.